 Preheat oven to 350ºF.
 Spray a 8 X 8 baking pan with cooking spray and set aside.

-Using the paddle attachment on a stand mixer, or in a large bowl using a hand-held mixer, cream the butter for about 1 minute on medium speed.
-Add the sugar and beat until pale, light, and fluffy, about 3 minutes longer.
+Using the paddle attachment on a stand mixer, or in a large bowl using a hand-held mixer, cream the butter and sugar together until pale, light, and fluffy, about 3 minutes.
 Beat in egg, yolk, and vanilla until mixed throughly.

 In a separate bowl whisk together flour, salt, baking powder, baking soda, and cornstarch.
 Gradually add the flour mixture to the butter / sugar mixture with speed on low until just combined.
 The dough will be very thick.
 Gently stir in sprinkles.